-Due to the removal of the writing claims in the CAASPP, the decision has been made to address the writing initiative within goal one.
+Due to the removal of writing claims in CAASPP reporting, the decision has been made to address writing initiatives within Goal 1.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.